hrishi508/Gravitational-Wave-Detection-Using-Deep-Learning/README.md

 # What are Gravitational Waves?
-Gravitational waves are 'ripples' in space-time caused by some of the most violent and energetic processes in the Universe.
+Gravitational waves are 'ripples' in space-time caused by some of the most violent and energetic processes in the Universe [6].
 These cosmic ripples would travel at the speed of light, carrying with them information about their origins, as well as clues to the nature of gravity itself.
 Albert Einstein predicted the existence of gravitational waves in 1916 in his general theory of relativity.

 The strongest gravitational waves are produced by cataclysmic events such as **colliding black holes**, supernovae, and **colliding neutron stars**.
 Other waves are predicted to be caused by the rotation of neutron stars that are not perfect spheres, and possibly even the remnants of gravitational radiation created by the Big Bang.